 7. Oversimplification can often be even worse than an abundance of details

 Quite surprising, but the trend is included in our logo design mistakes to avoid top.
 A flat design trend ultimately results in the creation of too abstract logos.
 Try to avoid abstractness.
 Black square by Malevich is a masterpiece, it’s true.
 And all those green drops, purple lashes, and white squares aren’t.

 8. A lack of variability makes your logo annoying

 Keep in mind that people enjoy abundance.
 Also, logos look different from being printed on paper, plastic, or some other material.
 Logo placement changes the way it looks too.
 You should be aware of that and have various logo modifications for different occasions.
 It is also a good idea to study the culture of foreign countries if you run an international business.
 In some cases, your logo could insult people of a different culture.

 9. Doubtful meaning makes your success doubtful

 Remove everything that may seem obscure or vague.
 Don’t overdo yourself in terms of creativity as it is likely to confuse your customers.
 Focus on a brand message and express it as clear as possible.

 10. And finally, a false impression comes into play

 Under any conditions, you must avoid tricking your clients.
 Any logo is aimed at a certain target group and if you disappoint the group by implying something which is not true, you’d better consider a total rebranding.
-People can easily distinguish between fast food and a luxury restaurant.
+People can easily distinguish between fast food and luxury restaurant.
 This means you shouldn’t place a luxury logo above a fast food restaurant entrance.